expo/fyi/resolving-dependency-issues.md

 **Native linking issues** happen because of [autolinking](https://docs.expo.dev/more/glossary-of-terms/#autolinking).
 [Expo Autolinking](https://docs.expo.dev/modules/autolinking/) will search for React Native and Expo modules in your dependencies and link them into your native build system.
 When compiling the native app, only one version of any native module can be present.
 However, this is in direct conflict with [normal Node.js resolution](https://nodejs.org/api/modules.html#loading-from-node_modules-folders), which can access duplicate versions of packages that contain native modules.

 Both of these issues are related to your app's JavaScript bundle and runtime errors.
-Native modules typically don't expect to have multiple, different versions of their JavaScript code bundled into a single aop.
+Native modules typically don't expect to have multiple, different versions of their JavaScript code bundled into a single app.

 ---